1. The Myrada Experience

 This easy to read booklet of 150 pages explains MYRADA’s experience in developing and promoting the Self-help Affinity Group (SAG) strategy and its efforts to change policy to support this alternate credit management model.

 This publication brings together a wealth of experience of MYRADA’s trainers.
 Though the title mentions self-help groups, it can be used for institutional capacity building for any community-based organization.
 It’s a friendly Manual to be used by field trainers engaged in training any CBO.
-It is widely used in several parts of India and abroad as it fulfills a long felt need.
-Pages 205.
+It is widely used in several parts of India and abroad as it fulfils a long felt need.

-The MYRADA Experience – A Manual for Finance and Management Systems of Self Help Affinity Groups with Criteria for a Social Audit.
+A Manual for Finance and Management Systems of Self Help Affinity Groups with Criteria for a Social Audit.
 Second edition, two new chapters have been added.

-The MYRADA Experience – Putting Institutions First – Even in Micro Finance January 2001 and revised reprinted: February 2003.
+Putting Institutions First – Even in Micro Finance January 2001 and revised reprinted: February 2003.
 Putting Institutions First – Even in Micro Finance.

 Putting Institutions First –Even in Micro Finance is a small attempt to analyse the impact of the strategy adopted by MYRADA’s to use the management of credit as an empowering tool.
 The book draws from studies made by CATAD and Aga Khan Foundation as well as from studies conducted by MYRADA.
 The findings indicate that MYRADA should continue with its mission of Building Peoples Institutions, leaving the provision of micro finance to institutions meant primarily for this purpose like Commercial Banks and Regional Rural Banks.
 However with the recent pressures on these Banks that is making it increasingly difficult for them to service small loans even to Self Help Affinity Groups, MYRADA took the initiative to promote Sanghamithra.

 WHY DO SELF HELP GROUPS SOMETIMES FAIL?
 March 2003.